- Student life

 Work in preparation and forthcoming

-Noble, G. and Gondek, M. with contributions from S. Ramsay & A. Sheridan, in prep The land before symbol stones: a geophysical survey of Rhynie, Aberdeenshire and the excavation of a Middle Bronze Age structure near the Craw Stane, Barflat.
+Noble, G. and Gondek, M. with contributions from S. Ramsay & A. Sheridan, (in press).
+The land before symbol stones: a geophysical survey of Rhynie, Aberdeenshire and the excavation of a Middle Bronze Age structure near the Craw Stane, Barflat.
+Proceedings of the Society of Antiquaries of Scotland (expected 2017).

-Gondek, M. and Noble, G. in prep Rhynie: new perspectives on settlement in Pictland in the 5th and 6th centuries AD and the context of Pictish symbol stones.
-For: Life on the Edge: Social, Political and Religious Frontiers in Early Medieval Europe.
+Gondek, M. & Noble.
+G. (in press) Rhynie: new perspectives on settlement in Pictland in the 5th and 6th centuries AD and the context of Pictish symbol stones.
+In S. Semple et al. (Eds) Life on the edge: Social, Political and Religious Frontiers in Early Medieval Europe.
+Expected publication with Neue Studien zur Sacshenforschung.

 Noble, G., Gondek, M. Campbell, E. and Sveinbjarnarson, O. 2012.
 ‘Rhynie Environs Excavation Project’ Discovery and Excavation in Scotland 13, 27-28.